 Ingredients

 - Veggies: we’re using trimmed green beans, red bell pepper, and red onion for this recipe.
+If you want, you can swap the veggies!
+Add to or replace the vegetables with zucchini, broccoli, mushrooms, or whatever you like best and have on hand.

 - Gochujang Sauce: you’ll need a simple combo of gochujang paste, soy sauce, honey, garlic, grated ginger, sesame oil, rice vinegar, lime juice, low-sodium chicken broth, and cornstarch for the sauce.